 The university’s scholarship website houses many of the applications, important dates, forms and external resources you may use when applying for scholarships.
-Visit our scholarship FAQ for more information about applying for scholarships through the college.
+Visit our scholarship FAQ for more information about applying for scholarships through the school.

 Financial aid, grants and scholarships are not the only way to pursue an affordable education.
 We offer employment opportunities that not only fund your education, but develop your academic and professional interests.

-View the college’s current job openings.
+View the school’s current job openings.

 The FAFSA and TAFSA determine which students are eligible for work study, a form of financial aid that allows students to earn money to help pay educational expenses through on-campus and some off-campus jobs.
 You can search for jobs that are work study eligible in Jobs for Aggies.